icco/pseudoweb/_posts/2011-03-09-my-github-interview.md

     /Nat

+After that, Chris said that he would like to talk further.
+So after playing schedule scrabble for a little while, we were finally able to meet up.

 Wed, Mar 2, 2011 at 5:14 PM

     Hey Nat,

     Thanks for coming up yesterday.
 I had a great time chatting — I think you've got a great product sense, and that's a rare (& awesome) thing for a developer to have.

     I hate to say it but right now we're looking for people with more professional Ruby/Rails experience.

     Good luck, and keep in touch!